JarrettR/tweedracer/README.md

 - Build and flash to your board
 - Navigate to http://[yourMDNSname.local] on your phone
 - Drag the ball on the screen around to drive
+- Do either of the motors seem backwards or flipped?
+Change the pin assignments in motor.h (LEDC_OUTPUT_LEFT/RIGHT and DIR_OUTPUT_LEFT/RIGHT)